dromara/sureness/README.md

 #### Implement Auth Exception Handling Process

-`sureness` uses exception handling process:
+Sureness uses exception handling process:

-1. If auth success, method - `checkIn` will return a `SubjectSum` object containing user information.
+- If auth success, method - `checkIn` will return a `SubjectSum` object containing user information.
-2. If auth failure, method - `checkIn` will throw different types of auth exceptions.
+- If auth failure, method - `checkIn` will throw different types of auth exceptions.

-Users need to continue the subsequent process based on these exceptions.(like return the request response)
+Users need to continue the subsequent process based on these exceptions.(eg: return the request response)

 Here we need to customize the exceptions thrown by `checkIn`, passed directly when auth success, catch exception when auth failure and do something:

 ```
 try {